Composition about Bangladesh

 Bangladesh is mainly an agricultural country.
 Its main crops are rice, jute, sugarcane, and tea.
 Many kinds of fruits also grow here.
 Jackfruits, mangoes, bananas, pineapples, guavas, and watermelons are the most common.

 My country has also many rivers.
-The main rivers are the Padma, the Meghna, the Jamuna and the Karnaphuly.
-There are many varieties of fishes in these rivers.
+The main rivers are the Padma, the Meghna, the Jamuna, and the Karnaphuly.
+There are many varieties of fish in these rivers.

 Bangladesh is a peaceful country.
 People from different communities live here in peace.